thaitranqq/thaitranqq/README.md

 - 🌱 I’m currently learning **Devops**

-- 👨‍💻 All of my projects are available at [supun's workspace](http://supun.traditionalme.life)
+- 👨‍💻 All of my projects are available at [thaitranqq github](https://github.com/thaitranqq)

 - 💬 Ask me about **Java**